spack/spack-tutorial/tutorial_environments.rst

 Reviewing a managed environment
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-We created our currently active environment, ``myproject``, earlier using ``spack env create myproject`` so let's mainly focus on its environment files in this section.
+We created the ``myproject`` environment earlier using ``spack env create myproject`` so let's mainly focus on its environment files in this section.

-Earlier, when we changed our environment's configuration using ``spack config edit``, we were actually editing its ``spack.yaml`` file.
-We can change to the directory containing the file using ``spack cd``:
+Earlier, when we changed the environment's configuration using ``spack config edit``, we were actually editing its ``spack.yaml`` file.
+We can move to the directory containing the file using ``spack cd``:

 .. literalinclude:: outputs/environments/filenames-1.out
    :language: console